essdot/reams/README.md

 - `parent_el`: element - Element for the widget to render into.
 If this element has any content it will be replaced by the swiper.

 - `image_1`: string - The URL for the top image.
+Can be a data URI.

 - `image_2`: string - The URL for the bottom image.
+Can be a data URI.

 Methods: